weaversa/cryptol-course/labs/SAW/SAW.md

 $ clang -emit-llvm labs/SAW/src/rcs.c -c -o labs/SAW/src/rcs.bc
 ```

+(you may need to adjust the path name).

 We can inspect the bitcode using SAW by loading the module and
 printing some meta-data.